-The hand and the fingers are important in setting us apart from animals.
-The thumb is the most important digit that does this because of the opposition that is created (the ability of the thumb to touch the other fingers individually). by Karena Wu
+Our hands and fingers are important in setting us apart from animals.
+The thumb is the most important digit that does this because of the opposition that is created (the ability of the thumb to touch the other fingers individually).

 The thumb joint is the most commonly used joint in the hands.
 That means it can also degenerate faster because of its continual use (it’s a common site for arthritis).
 Its strength and stability provides us with the ability to pinch and grasp.
 Damage to this area can be very debilitating and could be a very serious injury with long term ramifications.

-The hand is a very complex structure.
+The hands are very complex structures.
 It consists of multiple bones, tendons, ligaments and pulley systems made of connective tissue.
 These structures exist in such an intricate fashion that there are Certified Hand Therapists when you have significant injuries to your hand or fingers.
 The tendons on the palmar side of your hand are called flexor tendons and the ones on the backside of your hand are called extensor tendons.
 All tendons sit close to the skin so if you have a deep cut in your hand, you most likely can injure a tendon.

 I met Alan of Flinders Lane who had a very important story to share.
 He was cleaning the stemware one night when one of the glasses broke.
 The stem just snapped off from the glass and managed to puncture his thumb area.
 It didn’t really hurt; it didn’t really bleed.
 He didn’t think it was a big deal.
 He threw a band aid on it, finished the shift and went out to unwind.
 He did think it was kind of odd that he couldn’t really bend his thumb so well afterward.